Accession of Montenegro to the European Union: Questionnaire

-Treaties and NATO
+Treaties

 Stabilisation and Association Agreement

 The State Union of Serbia and Montenegro started the process of Accession to the European Union in November 2005, when negotiations over a Stabilisation and Association Agreement began.
-Such agreements were concluded by the EU with states that have expressed a wish to become members.
-In exchange for commitments to political, economic, trade, or human rights reform in the country, it may be offered tariff-free access to some or all EU markets (industrial goods, agricultural products, etc.), and financial or technical assistance.
-In May 2006, Montenegro voted for independence in a referendum and the State Union of Serbia and Montenegro was dissolved.
+The EU concluded such agreements with states that wish to become members.
+In exchange for commitments to political, economic, trade, or human rights reform in the country, tariff-free access to some or all EU markets (industrial goods, agricultural products, etc.), and financial or technical assistance may be offered by the EU.

+In May 2006, Montenegro voted for independence in a referendum, and the State Union of Serbia and Montenegro was dissolved.
 Serbia continued with the existing SAA negotiations, and separate negotiations were launched with Montenegro in September 2006.

-The Agreement was initialled on 15 March 2007, and officially signed on 15 October 2007.
+The Agreement was initiated on 15 March 2007 and signed on 15 October 2007.
 After all the 27 member-states of EU had ratified the SAA, it came into force on 1 May 2010.

-Accession to NATO

-Montenegro officially joined NATO on 5 June 2017.